-Across the stream along the hillside above picnic area #4 is a large stand of naturally occurring Oswego tea, also known as scarlet bee-balm.
+Across the stream along the hillside above the Old Mill Picnic Area is a large stand of naturally occurring Oswego tea, also known as scarlet beebalm.
 This red flower also attracts hummingbirds and butterflies during its bloom in July and August.